60+ Traditional Greek Foods to Try (IMMEDIATELY)

 A good example of a typical Greek snack would be Koulouri, which is a bread ring with sesame seeds.
 You’ll see it being sold as a street food in many parts of Greece!

-I’m starting to think that maybe going to Greece is a dangerous idea with how much of their food I would be eating every day.
+I’m starting to think that maybe going to Greece is a dangerous idea with how much of their food I’d be eating every single day.

-It honestly looks so good though, and I really can’t wait to try all of these Greek food recipes!
+It honestly looks so good though, and I really can’t wait to try all of these original Greek flavors!

 Chasing Foxes was started in 2016 as a way for Grace and her husband, Silas, to start traveling.
 However, they started to realize that they had a passion for improving themselves, and wanted to help others level up their lives as well.
 So whether it's with cooking, travel, or staying healthy, they want to help you better your life bit by bit, as they do the same.